Courses in Nursing (Undergraduate)

 Introduces the roles and responsibilities of professional nursing.
 Introduces students to the historical, economic, political and legal/ethical trends in nursing.
 Introduces concepts necessary for scholarly writing using APA formatting.

+Focuses on learning foundational assessment skills.
 Systematic holistic nursing process approach to health history and physical examination for the purpose of differentiating normal from abnormal states of health and critical assessment of client needs.
-Application of concepts are facilitated in laboratory experience.
-Prerequisite: NURS2010 (for online RN-BSN students only.)
+Application of concepts are facilitated in the laboratory experience.
+(For oncampus BSN-RN students only.)
+Prerequisite: NURS2010.

 NURS2470 Informatics for Health Care 2 s.h.